wire-rabbit/station-demo/README.md

 # station-demo
 Historic bikeshare station data demo.
+(This was a four-hour challenge.)

 Implementation Plan: